-If you are married at the time of your retirement, your pension will be paid in the form of a Joint and 50% Survivor Annuity unless you elect the Joint and 75% Survivor Annuity or Joint and 100% Survivor Annuity or you elect and your spouse consents to another form of payment (and the consent must be witnessed by a notary) (or in certain circumstances, your spouse cannot be located or is legally separated or abandoned from you).
+If you are married at the time of your retirement, your pension will be paid in the form of a Joint and 50% Survivor Annuity unless you elect another form of payment (and the consent must be witnessed by a notary).
+In certain circumstances, (e.g., if you elect the Joint and 75% Survivor Annuity or Joint and 100% Survivor Annuity with your spouse as the contingent annuitant, your spouse cannot be located or, as determined by court order, your spouse is legally separated or abandoned from you), your spouse's consent will not be required.